Lino compared to other frameworks¶

 Several technical differences could be mentioned:

-Odoo requires Postgresql as a DBMS while Lino could be used with any DBMS supported by Django.
+Odoo requires Postgresql as a DBMS while Lino can be used with any DBMS supported by Django.

 Odoo addons or Odoo applications (equivalents of plugins in Lino) must be written in the Odoo logic while Lino applications can use any Django packages.
 Which means that Lino is backed by a bigger community.